Koizeay/dns_info/README.md

 # DNS info

-A Flutter plugin allowing to get DNS servers IP from the system (Android, iOS)
+A Flutter plugin allowing to get DNS servers IP from the system (Android only)

 ### ⚠️ WIP This plugin is under development